blay/blay.se/edgeryders.markdown

 > type of alternative spaces that they need to reflect critically and
 > build capacity for action.
 >
+> [
-> (O’Donoghue & Kirshner, 2002)
+>
+> @ODonoghue2002]

 By participating in youth-led initiatives rather than in formal decision-making processes, young people learn not just how the world works today and how the political process is structured today, but also how it *could be* structured and they learn to critique the current models for political participation.
-These self-organized initiatives gives a learning experience on a really low level.
-A radical learning experience in the precise sense of the word radical – to go to the root of something.

-Prototyping requires communities that can act together.
-“User communities”, as Stengers talks about, who are linked not as citizens to an abstract entity like the state, but linked to each other due to material exchanges and dependencies, such as physical proximity of neighbours, or common concerns for a specific set of issues.

-’’Beckery’’ talks about this community building as a key characteristic of Edgeryders:

-> The focus on engaging local communities marks the second facet of
-> Edgeryders’ activities that suggests, to me, that they are already
-> working to build a resilient future
+Edgeryders are *prototyping* the new society, but they still can’t do it without institutional support.
+Or rather, the civil society version will be a working prototype – good enough to make an impact but could be made better with the right kind of support.
+Again from Spaghetti Open Data:

+> I personally love that Spaghetti Open Data is created by civil society
+> itself, is the best way this portal offers useful service to society.
+> But also acknowledge that if the government gets involved much better,
+> especially because it is who has more data and better quality, as well
+> as financing for the portal.
 >
+> [
+>
-> (Beckery, n.d.)
+> @spaghettidata]

-A concrete example of a prototyping culture is the ’’Transition Towns’’ movement that James Beecher mentions in his mission report on practical resilience(Beecher, n.d.) where he cites several ongoing projects such as a farmers market, a car club and an edible gardens project.
+A concrete example of a prototyping culture with institutional support is the ’’Transition Towns’’ movement that James Beecher mentions in his mission report on practical resilience

+> For 6 years I have been involved with Transition Stroud - one of over
+> 300 [Transition Towns] initiatives globally attempting to deal with
+> the issues of climate change, peak oil and economic turmoil through
+> practical local projects and community-building.
+>
+> [
+>
+> @practicalresilience]

+He cites several ongoing projects such as a farmers market, a car club and an edible gardens project.
+While Transition Towns are community initiated and led, they often are able to gather support from local municipalities.
+Part of this reason seems to be how they are able to have a holistic systems perspective of the interactions and exchanges in a town and recognize how all involved stakeholders have a part to play in the ’’transition’’.

-Prototyping culture also has a performative element in it in the sense that a prototypical form of social organization is presented and put on display as a possibility.
+Prototyping culture also has a performative element in it in the sense that a prototypical form of social organization is presented and put on display as a possibility, there to be critiqued or to inspire.
 This is directly suggested as a method in a mission report by James Hester suggesting that edgeryders make use of “applied history methods” to enact future scenarios and ways of living.

 > It could be a portrayal of a London flat living a 1-planet lifestyle,
 > an off-grid and fully self-sufficient farm, or even an entire
-> neighbourhood operating on an alternative currency. [...]
-We get a
+> neighbourhood operating on an alternative currency. […] We get a group
-> group together and come up with a scenario.
-We do the research on what
+> together and come up with a scenario.
+We do the research on what that
-> that scenario would actually, practically, look like; gather data,
+> scenario would actually, practically, look like; gather data, crunch
-> crunch the numbers, make informed hypotheses.
-We experiment, and see
+> the numbers, make informed hypotheses.
+We experiment, and see if some
-> if some of our theories actually work.
-Then, armed with what we’ve
+> of our theories actually work.
+Then, armed with what we’ve come up
-> come up with, we set up a place where we will portray that scenario,
+> with, we set up a place where we will portray that scenario, as
-> as accurately as possible, and invite people to come, see for
+> accurately as possible, and invite people to come, see for themselves,
-> themselves, and ask questions.
+> and ask questions.
 >
+> [
+>
-> (Hester, n.d.)
+> @appliedhistory]

 Aspects of this can be seen in several projects that edgeryders are involved in – a sense that something made possible in a small scale or for a short while gives a hint to a possible future model that can be scaled up.
-Beckery mentions several in her post about relilience(Beckery, n.d.) and writes:
+Beckery mentions several in her post about relilience[@resiliencecommunity] and writes:

 > And this is the third sense in which I think that Edgeryders are
 > already demonstrating their skills for resilience – by acting as role